wso2/ballerina-vscode/README.md

 ##### Go to Definition

 For a symbol, this feature will navigate you to the definition of the particular symbol.
 For example, when invoking the go to definition from a function call expression, you will be navigated to the definition of the function.
 Apart from jumping to the definition, the peek definition will also be supported.
-The behavior will be the same not only for the constructs within the sources in the current package but also for external modules and standard libraries as well.
+The behavior will be the same not only for the constructs within the sources in the current project but also for external modules and standard libraries as well.

 <img src="https://github.com/wso2/ballerina-plugin-vscode/blob/main/resources/images/go-to-definition.gif?raw=true" width="100%" />

 ##### Find all References

-Invoking the references on a symbol will prompt you with all the symbol references in the current package.
+Invoking the references on a symbol will prompt you with all the symbol references in the current project.

 <img src="https://github.com/wso2/ballerina-plugin-vscode/blob/main/resources/images/find-all-references.gif?raw=true" width="100%" />